activedecay/swagger-boilerplate/server/mocks/README.md

-TODO Place controllers for mock mode in this directory.
+Place controllers for mock mode in this directory.